eclipse-che/che/docs/_docs/setup/che-setup-cli.md

 `--list` option will list all of the core images and optional stack images that can be downloaded.
 The core system images and the CLI will always be saved, if an existing TAR file is not found. `--image:<image-name>` will download a single stack image and can be used multiple times on the command line.
 You can use `--all-stacks` or `--no-stacks` to download all or none of the optional stack images.

-## Che rmi
+## rmi
 Deletes the Docker images from the local registry that Che has downloaded for this version.

-## Che download
+## download
 Used to download Docker images that will be stored in your Docker images repository.
 This command downloads images that are used by the CLI as utilities, for Che to do initialization and configuration, and for the runtime images that Che needs when it starts.
 This command respects `--offline`, `--pull`, `--force`, and `--no-force` (default).
-This command is invoked by `Che init`, `Che config`, and `Che start`.
+This command is invoked by `che init`, `che config`, and `che start`.

-This command is invoked by `Che init` before initialization to download the images for the version specified by `eclipse/che-cli:<version>`.
+`download` is invoked by `che init` before initialization to download images for the version specified by `eclipse/che-cli:<version>`.

-## Che version
+## version
-Provides information on the current version and the available versions that are hosted in Che's repositories. `Che upgrade` enforces upgrade sequences and will prevent you from upgrading one version to another version where data migrations cannot be guaranteed.
+Provides information on the current version and the available versions that are hosted in Che's repositories. `che upgrade` enforces upgrade sequences and will prevent you from upgrading one version to another version where data migrations cannot be guaranteed.

-## Che upgrade
+## upgrade
 Manages the sequence of upgrading Che from one version to another.
-Run `Che version` to get a list of available versions that you can upgrade to.
+Run `che version` to get a list of available versions that you can upgrade to.

 Upgrading Che is done by using a `eclipse/che-cli:<version>` that is newer than the version you currently have installed.
 For example, if you have 5.0.0-M2 installed and want to upgrade to 5.0.0-M7, then:
 ```